 A library collection hosted by CPIR

-- How will our awareness of tribal sovereignty impact how we conduct outreach to Native communities?
+- How will our awareness of tribal sovereignty impact how we conduct outreach to American Indian and Alaska Native communities?

 - What are our initial steps?
 What cultural awareness tips will help us?
-How do we introduce our Parent Center to a tribal community?
+How do we introduce our Parent Center to various Native American communities?

 - What opportunities for connecting with Native families exist?
 How and where might we connect with Native youth?
 Are there any points of contact that would be particularly useful in schools?